List of Jefferson Starship members

-Jefferson Starship is an American hard rock band from San Francisco, California that developed in January 1974 as a successor to Jefferson Airplane.
+Jefferson Starship is an American rock band from San Francisco, California that developed in January 1974 as a successor to Jefferson Airplane.

 History

 The group initially featured the five remaining members of Jefferson Airplane, Grace Slick (vocals, piano), Paul Kantner (rhythm guitar, vocals), David Freiberg (bass, keyboards, vocals), Papa John Creach (violin), and John Barbata (drums, vocals); in addition to new members Craig Chaquico on lead guitar and Peter Kaukonen (brother of Jorma Kaukonen) on bass.
 The name "Jefferson Starship" was originally used on the co-billing of the 1970 Paul Kantner album, Blows Against the Empire, and was selected as the name for the revised band.
 After the band's first tour, Kaukonen was replaced by Pete Sears (bass, keyboards) in June 1974.
 Former Airplane vocalist Marty Balin joined the band in January 1975, having co-written and performed on the song "Caroline".
 Creach left in August 1975 to start a solo career.
 The band's lineup remained stable until June 1978, when Slick left the band after being asked to resign by Kantner, following a show in Germany in which she drank excessively and abused the crowd.
 Balin also departed the band after the end of the touring cycle for Earth.
 Additionally, Barbata dropped out after he was seriously injured in a car accident which left him unable to perform.

 The remaining members of Jefferson Starship rebuilt the band in early 1979, adding drummer Aynsley Dunbar in January and vocalist Mickey Thomas in April.
 Slick returned to the band in 1981, after performing guest backing vocals on Modern Times.
 Dunbar was asked by Kantner to leave in 1982, with Donny Baldwin taking his place in September.
 Shortly after the band released Nuclear Furniture, Kantner left Jefferson Starship and later sued the remaining members of the band in October 1984 over ownership of the name; the lawsuit was settled in March 1985, with the name Jefferson Starship retired and the remaining band members continuing as simply Starship.